Screaming Females: With Don Giovanni Records

 In early 2014, Screaming Females recorded a live record at the Hideout in Chicago.
 In a later interview, Paternoster described the experience: "The Hideout in Chicago is just one of those venues we really like, it's small, it's been around forever, it has a rich history, it's part of the community, it just seemed like a really good place to make a live record.
 Steve [Albini] drove two tape machines into the alleyway so we could record it live to tape.
 Like Deep Purple or something?
 Yeah!
 That's what was happening, there was a pro studio in the alleyway."
 The band released their sixth album Rose Mountain, produced by Matt Bayles, in February 2015.
 Their seventh album All at Once was released in February 2018.
 In 2019, a collection of singles titled Singles Too was released.

 On January 17, 2023, the band released the single "Brass Bell", and announced the release of their eighth album Desire Pathway.
-The album is set to be released on February 17, 2023.
+It was released in February 2023.

+On December 5, 2023, the band announced their breakup on their social media pages.